 Cowell Clarke and our 150 ALFA International colleague firms have legal capability around the globe, including in the major and emerging space industry countries.
 We can provide advice and assistance to our space industry clients wherever they need it.

-Our next blog will look at the unique liability regimes that apply to outer space activities.
+Our next insights will look at the unique liability regimes that apply to outer space activities.

 Joel Lisk is a lawyer in the corporate and commercial team at Cowell Clarke and is completing his PhD in commercial space law.
 Brett Cowell is chairman of Cowell Clarke and a lead director in the corporate and intellectual property groups in the company - Contact Us.